 4. Take advantage of the latest technology

-Users can benefit from more modern and new technologies that can bring extra business benefits if system upgrades are performed regularly.
+Users of accounting software on cloud can benefit from more modern and new technologies that can bring extra business benefits if system upgrades are performed regularly.
 A small or medium business, for example, is unlikely to invest in machine learning or robotic process automation (RPA) on its own to improve the efficiency of its financial processes.
 However, an upgrade may provide such a feature, and the company could profit without spending any additional money.

 5. Enhanced business continuity